 As mentioned above, the study reviewed data from Statistics Canada.
 Its findings will have a positive impact on the progress of research into PTSD and cannabis.
 The lead author of the study, Dr M-J Milloy explaines, however, that the team still needs future research on a broader spectrum.
-Dr Milloy hopes to see randomized, controlled studies that can evaluated the efficacy, safety or health concerns, and best use of cannabis on PTSD.
+Dr Milloy hopes to see randomized, controlled studies that can evaluate the efficacy, safety or health concerns, and best use of cannabis on PTSD.

 And fortunately, it seems he’ll realize his goal sooner than later.
 The randomized, controlled trial that Dr Milloy called for will take place at the University of British Columbia.
 Clinical psychologist Zach Walsh is looking into the effects of cannabis on treating symptoms of PTSD.